 However, with great power comes significant confusion.
 If video can no longer serve as proof of reality, what becomes of news?
 What happens to evidence in court?

 - The Deepfake Election: We are entering political cycles where a candidate can be depicted saying or doing anything, in high definition.
+The 2026 U.S. midterms will be the first major election with widespread AI-generated disinformation.

 - Watermarking Warfare: Tech giants are racing to implement C2PA (content credentials) to tag AI-generated footage.
 However, hackers are equally quick to strip those tags away.
+The arms race between watermarking and watermark-removal is accelerating.

 What Happens to Actors?